ploomber/projects/guides/spec-api-python/_source.md

 ploomber build
 ```

-This pipeline saves all the output in the `output/` directory; we have a few
+This pipeline saves all the output in the `output/` directory; we have the output notebooks and data files:
-data files and the output notebooks:

 ```bash
 ls output